Variables, Scopes and Namespaces: References#

 This allows the program to use standard library features (like

-) without needing to prefix them withstd::
+println) without needing to prefix them withstd::.

 Variable Declaration: